lead generation

 These metrics help you gauge interest and refine your messaging.

-Why It Matters: High engagement indicates that your content is valuable and relevant to your audience.
+Why It Matters: High engagement indicates your content is valuable and relevant to your audience.

 Low engagement suggests that you may need to adjust your approach

-to better align with your target audience’s needs and interests.
+to align with your target audience’s needs and interests.

 Using Analytics to Optimize Lead Generation Campaigns